Chipper Jones, Jim Thome head new Baseball Hall of Fame class

 Chipper Jones, Jim Thome and Vladimir Guerrero were overwhelmingly voted into the Baseball Hall of Fame Wednesday, while Trevor Hoffman narrowly made the cut on his third try.

-Jones and Thome received 97.2 and 89.8 percent of the vote in their first year of eligibility.
+Jones and Thome received 97.2 and 89.8 percent of the vote respectively in their first year of eligibility.
 Guerrero received 92.9 percent of the vote in his second year on the ballot after falling 17 votes short of the 75 percent threshold last year.

-Hoffman, who fell five votes short of the required 75 percent threshold last year, received 79.9 percent of the vote to become just the sixth Hall of Fame pitcher who was primarily a reliever, joining Hoyt Wilhelm (1985), Rollie Fingers (1992), Dennis Eckersley (2004), Bruce Sutter (2006) and Goose Gossage (2008).
+Hoffman, who fell five votes short of the mark last year, received 79.9 percent of the vote to become just the sixth Hall of Fame pitcher who was primarily a reliever, joining Hoyt Wilhelm (1985), Rollie Fingers (1992), Dennis Eckersley (2004), Bruce Sutter (2006) and Goose Gossage (2008).

 All four will be formally inducted into the Hall of Fame at a July 29 ceremony in Cooperstown, N.Y. along with pitcher Jack Morris and shortstop Alan Trammell.